-After the Court called for a response, Public Citizen served as co-counsel for respondent Kentucky Resources Council, Inc., which is an intervenor in the litigation.
 The Surface Mining Control and Reclamation Act prohibits surface mining in a number of areas, including near schools and graveyards and in National Parks, unless the mining rights were “valid existing rights” prior the enactment of the statute.
-The Office of Surface Mining issued a final agency rule which provided that mining companies had to have had mining permits, or made a good faith effort to obtain them, at the time of the enactment in order to have valid existing rights to mine.
-The National Mining Association challenged the rule, and the D.C.
-Circuit upheld it under Chevron analysis.
-The questions presented are:
+In 1999, the Office of Surface Mining issued a final agency rule which provided that mining companies had to have had mining permits, or made a good faith effort to obtain them, at the time of the enactment in order to have valid existing rights to mine.
+The National Mining Association then filed a lawsuit to challenge the rule.
+After the D.C.
+Circuit upheld the rule, the Association filed a petition seeking Supreme Court review.